JessicaChevallier/MIlab_EC_scRNA_thymus/README.md

 **Step 4:**

 Install Docker: https://docs.docker.com/engine/install/
-Build an image from the Dockerfile by running the following.
+Build an image from the Dockerfile by running the following in your terminal.
 ```
 cd $WORKING_DIR/Docker
 sudo docker build -t scrna_data_analysis .